-- dicated as one facet of a program of therapy, "Stop order" time periods are required for all medications. - .
-The prescribing provider reevaluates a prescription prior to its renewal Procedures for medication receipt, storage, dispensing and administraministrator or designee, Accountability for administering or distributing medications in a timely manner, according to physician orders.
+- dicated as one facet of a program of therapy; - "Stop order" time periods are required for all medications; - The prescribing provider reevaluates a prescription prior to its renewal.

-Maximum security storage and periodic inventory of all controlled

-Administration of medication which is carried out by persons properly trained and under the supervision of the health authority and facility ad-

-(Mandatory) 2-4325 Written policy and procedure exist to saust inmates in making confidential contact with attorneys and their authorized represen-BUYES

-2-1326 Written policy and procedure provide for the right of in-mases to have access to an appropriate law library and to supplies and ser-vices related to legal matters.
-The law library includes, at a minimum, reicvant and op-to-date constitutional, statutory and case law materials, ap-plicable court rules, and practice treatises.
-When an inmate is unable to make meaningful use of the law library alone, additional assistance necessary for effective acress is provided receive visits, subject only to the limitations necessary to maintain institunonal order and security

-2-4336 Written policy and procedure grant inmates the right to practice their religion, subject only to the limitations pecessary to maintain institutional order and security 2-4337 Written policy and procedure grant immates the right to way be searched.

-2-4379 Written policy and procedure provide for immate access to public telephones py in instances of substantiated security risk
+Procedures for medication receipt, storage, dispensing and administration or distribution; Maximum security storage and periodic inventory of all controlled substances, syringes and needles; Dispensing of medicine in conformance with appropriate federal and state law; Administration of medication which is carried out by persons properly trained and under the supervision of the health authority and facility administrator or designee; Accountability for administering or distributing medications in a timely manner, according to physician orders.
+(Mandatory) 2-4325 Written policy and procedure exist to assist inmates in making confidential contact with attorneys and their authorized representatives.
+2-4326 Written policy and procedure provide for the right of inmates to have access to an appropriate law library and to supplies and services related to legal matters.
+The law library includes, at a minimum, relevant and up-to-date constitutional, statutory and case law materials, applicable court rules, and practice treatises.
+When an inmate is unable to make meaningful use of the law library alone, additional assistance necessary for effective access is provided, 2-4336 Written policy and procedure grant inmates the right to practice their religion, subject only to the limitations necessary to maintain institutional order and security.
+2-4337 Written policy and procedure grant inmates the right to receive visits, subject only to the limitations necessary to maintain institutional order and security.
+2-4379 Written policy and procedure provide for inmate access to public telephones.

-2-1-2-4 Written puricy and procedure specify visitor registration agon entry into the institution and the circumstances under which visitors

-2-683 Written policy and procedure provide that immate visiting sacilities pertait informal communication, including opportunity for physical contact Devices that preglude physical contact are not used extennation of new inazassa and are reverawed samually and updated if
+2-4382 Written policy and procedure specify visitor registration upon entry into the institution and the circumstances under which visitors may be searched.
+2-4383 Written policy and procedure provide that inmate visiting facilities permit informal communication, including opportunity for STANDARDS/201 · Psychotropic medications are prescribed only when clinically in- 202/STANDARDS physical contact.
+Devices that preclude physical contact are not used except in instances of substantiated security risk.
+R.A.

-3-4365 Written policy and procedure govern special value
+2-4385 Written policy and procedure govern special visits.